-When the officer tried to reach in to unbuckle the driver’s seatbelt, the driver pressed the accelerator while the officer “was still halfway inside the driver side of the vehicle,” according to the affidavit.
+When the officer tried to reach in to unbuckle the driver’s seatbelt, the driver pressed the accelerator.
+This happened while the officer “was still halfway inside the driver side of the vehicle,” according to the affidavit.

 The suspect dragged the officer nearly 20 feet while he was hanging out of the car, police say.
 The officer was able to put the car back into park and remove the key from the ignition.
 The officer suffered injuries to his left shin.